BoutM/BoutM/README.md

 Hello!
 -
-- My name is Max!
-I am graduate student at the University of Wateloo.
-I am currently working towards completing the Masters of Computational Mathematics program.
-That being said, I specialize in Data Science, Optimization, Operations and Econometrics.
-That is, not only am I able to utilize an dunderstand advanced Machine Learning Techniques, but also gather inferences/economic interperability from them.
-I've uploaded some projects that I've developed over the years to my repository.
-Feel free to explore them!
+- My name is Max, I am Masters student at the University of Wateloo.
+I am currently working towards the completion of the Masters of Computational Mathematics program.
+That being said, I specialize in Machine Learning, Data Science, Numerical methods, Operations and Econometrics.
+Having completed a BBA undergraduate at the Schulich School of Business, I understand not only the theoreticals of mathamtical and statistical techniques, but how to effectively apply them in a wide range of situations.
+Please feel free to explore my projects to get a better understanding of my knoledge and potential skills!

+- Thanks!

+-
 Max